dangtuanhuy/assembla-to-jira-migration/README.md

 This is by far the best migration toolset around.
 Here are the reasons why this version beats out all others hands down:

-* Fully automated with minimal manual actions
+* Fully automated with minimal manual actions.
-* Configuration file with various options
+* Configuration file with various options.
-* Import users (names, emails, roles and permissions)
+* Import users (names, emails, roles and permissions).
-* Import tickets, comments, attachments and relationships
+* Import tickets, comments, attachments and relationships.
-* Retain ticket status, labels, ranking and custom fields
+* Retain ticket status, labels, ranking and custom fields.
-* Link back to original Assembla tickets for reference
+* Link back to original Assembla tickets for reference.
-* Save relevant Assembla context in user-defined fields
+* Save relevant Assembla context in user-defined fields.
-* Insert embedded image thumbnails in descriptions and comments
+* Insert embedded image thumbnails in descriptions and comments.
-* Convert markdown and urls
+* Convert markdown and urls.
-* Retain watchers of tickets
+* Retain watchers of tickets.
-* Create scrum or kanban board with workflow
+* Create scrum or kanban board with workflow.
-* Map Assembla milestones to Jira sprints
+* Map Assembla milestones to Jira sprints.
-* Populate the backlog, future and current sprints
+* Populate the backlog, future and current sprints.
-* Assign stories to epics
+* Assign stories to epics.
-* Resolve cross linking between external projects
+* Resolve cross linking between external projects.
-* Take into account the API differences between hosted and cloud
+* Take into account the API differences between hosted and cloud.
+* Tons of great documentation and trouble-shooting guide.

 Need help?
 Look [here](https://github.com/kgish/assembla-to-jira-migration#support).